Culinary tourism: The growth of food tourism around the world

 The city of love – and the city of bakeries!
 Fresh baguettes, simple croissants, delicious eclairs… the list goes on.
 There are so many of them dotted around, whether you want something to grab and snack on while you head to the Eiffel Tower or if you want a sit down brunch, you’ll find one that suits you perfectly.

 And that’s not all.
 Paris, also famous for its snails, soups and frogs legs, has so many fine dining opportunities.
 You’ll be spoilt for choice in terms of Michelin star restaurants: Boutary, ASPIC, 114 Fauborg and so many more.
+There are also some fantastic food tours in Paris.
 If you have the cash to splash out, fine dining in Paris is a brilliant culinary tourism activity…

 Culinary tourism Marrakesh